the-release/the-release.github.io/data/articles/.markdown/article.md

 ##### h6

+Headings will be automatically converted to Title Case.

 ## Text

 It's very easy to make some words **bold** and other words *italic* with Markdown.
 You can even add [links](http://google.com)!
 Links pointing to external website will automatically open in a new tab.

 ## Quote

-If you'd like to quote someone, use the > character before the line:
+If you'd like to quote someone, use the `>` character before the line:

 > We want to bring back the narrative of founders starting a company in their garage.
 Founders today don't have access to traditional houses, and you can't replicate that romanticized atmosphere of a hacked-together server room in a 3rd floor loft.
 It's just not the same.